delphine-boke/setting-up-mac/creating-project.md

 error message.

-v. you would want to proceed to your profile on either GitLab or GitHub, create a new repo and copy that said url.
+v. you would want to proceed to your profile on either GitLab or GitHub, create a new repo and copy that said URL.

-vi. after the copying of the url, do this
+vi. after the copying of the URL, do this

 ``git remote add origin <link to repo>``